-D. If Jan, my next door neighbor, spends \$1,000 on an event to help raise funds for two different ballot measure committees and the event is held in their home, have they made a contribution to each committee?
+D. If Jan, my next door neighbor, spends \$1,000 on an event to help raise funds for two different ballot measure committees and the event is held in her their home, has have they made a contribution to each committee?